Fajar-RahmadJaya/KeyTik/README.md

 # KeyTik: The All-in-One Automation Tool

-### A Powerful Multi-Profile Key Remapper, Clicker, Macro, and More.
+### A Powerful Multi-Profile Key Mapper, Clicker, Macro, and More.

 </div>